zione-kushwaha/AttendAI/README.md

-# Hajiri - Attendance Management System
+# AttenAI - Attendance Management System

 Hajiri is a comprehensive Flutter-based attendance management application designed for educational institutions.
 It allows teachers and administrators to manage classes, students, and attendance records efficiently.